jakobharden/phd_dataset_compiler/README.md

 All function files in this script collection contain a proper documentation and usage instructions.
 To access that help on the GNU Octave command line, type:
 ```
-octave: >>> init;
+octave: >> init;
-octave: >>> help function_file_name;
+octave: >> help function_file_name;
 ```

 ## Related data sources

-Datasets compiled with this scripts are made available at the repository of Graz University of Technology under an open license (Creative Commons, CC-BY-4.0).
+Datasets compiled with this scripts are made available at the repository of Graz University of Technology under an open license (Creative Commons, CC BY 4.0).
 The repository records enlisted below contain the raw data, the compiled datasets and a technical description of the record content.

 Data sources:
 - Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Datasets - Test Series 1, Cement Paste at Early Stages".
 Graz University of Technology. doi: 10.3217/bhs4g-m3z76